Media Articles

 Hairdresser Janine Heard always had an odd fascination with the itchy little critters, but it was the frustration of having to turn away young — and old customers on a daily basis, that convinced her to set up the unique service eight months ago.

+And now business is booming.
 While the itchy issue is running rampant in schools across the region, Janine has surprisingly found lice are crawling on the heads of just as many adults as children.

 The Mountain Creek mother is run off her feet as more and more desperate Sunshine Coast families discover her effective treatment, which she personally delivers in the comfort and privacy of residents’ own homes.

 “I’ve only ever done six mothers that have not had (lice),” Janine said.
-“It shocks adults, but I treated one mother- who had the worst case of infestation I’ve ever seen in my life.
+“It shocks adults, but I treated one mother- who had the worst case of infestation I’ve ever see in my life.
 “Everybody should get treated, because often if the children have, so do the parents.”

 Buderim mother Chana Seeney had never had head lice as a child and was terribly embarrassed when she found out three months ago that it bad finally caught up with her.
 “I was quite upset with the whole thing,” she said.